-The project: IMEG is leading the analysis and design of a community-scale geothermal system for the City of Ann Arbor, MI, one of 11 similar projects selected and funded by the U.S. Department of Energy’s (DOE) Geothermal Technologies Office.
+The project: IMEG is leading the analysis and design of a community-scale geothermal system for the City of Ann Arbor, MI, one of five similar projects selected and funded by the U.S. Department of Energy’s (DOE) Geothermal Technologies Office.
 The project focuses on the city’s Bryant neighborhood, an underserved, energy-burdened community of 262 households, 75 percent of which are considered low-income; over 50 percent of residents are minorities and 50 percent are renters.
+The neighborhood is directly adjacent to the city’s capped landfill and a busy highway system.
+Prone to flooding and with extremely low tree canopy coverage, the neighborhood also lacks natural system amenities largely enjoyed in all other areas of the city.

 Goals: 1) Design a community-scale geothermal system that covers at least 75% of the heating and cooling load for all 262 households as well as for a local school, a county community mental health service center, and the City of Ann Arbor’s public works facility.
 2) Lower the neighborhood’s greenhouse gas emissions by 40%, significantly improve indoor air quality, eliminate the energy burden for low-income residents, and enhance year-round comfort.
 3) Crystallize community-centered design and support for creating the nation’s first fully decarbonized existing low-income neighborhood in America by providing a series of resident-centered and resident-designed engagement activities.
 4) Receive second-phase funding from the DOE to deploy the system.

-Design approach: The analysis and design team anticipates using a fifth-generation geothermal district heating and cooling (5GDHC) system.
-The team will collect data on existing HVAC systems in the project geography to assess loads, age and end of life, and opportunities to improve efficiency and create a timeline for either one-time and/ or phased conversion to geothermal.
-This data plus detailed hourly load profiles of natural gas and electricity usage for all sites will be integrated into an energy model of the community, from which the team will size geothermal field(s) for 100% load and hybrid solutions.
+Design approach: In phase 1, the team collected data on existing HVAC systems in the project geography to assess loads, age and end of life, and opportunities to improve efficiency.
+This data plus detailed hourly load profiles of natural gas and electricity usage for all sites was integrated into an energy model of the community, from which the team sized geothermal field(s) for 100% load and hybrid solutions.

 PROJECT HIGHLIGHTS: